acmpesuecc/py-typer/README.md

 ## features:

-01. feature
+01. WPM:
-02. feature
+02. Accuracy:
-03. feature
+03. Modes of Difficulty:
-04. feature
-05. feature
-06. feature
-07. feature
-08. feature
-09. feature
-10. feature
+04. Modes of types of text:
+05. Freestyle modes (random modes):
+06. Sounds feedback for keypresses:
+07. Graph to map out progress:
+08. Modes of total time:

 ## credits: